offbyone/ideas/content/old/general-thoughts/doomed.md

+---
-Title: Doomed
+title: Doomed
+slug: doomed
-date: 2004-08-04 20:38
+date: "2004-08-04 20:38"
+category: General Thoughts
+tags:
+  - doom
+  - games
+  - look at you hacker a pathetic creature of meat and bone
 author: offby1
-category: General Thoughts
-tags: doom, games, look at you hacker a pathetic creature of meat and bone
-slug: doomed
 status: draft
+---
 As can also be gleaned over [here](http://www.offlineblog.com/mildillson/index.php?p=260), "Doom 3":http://www.doom3.com/ has been released, and I have acquired a copy for myself as well.
 I'm holding off purchasing it until payday (or the one after -- but I *am* going to buy it)

 Jebus, this game is gorgeous.